EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Deploying-domain-controllers.md

     }
     ````

-1. On the prompts **The target server will be configured as a domain controller and restarted when this operation is complete.**, enter **y**.
+1. At the prompts **The target server will be configured as a domain controller and restarted when this operation is complete.**, enter **y**.

 ### Task 4: Configure DNS client settings using core experience